-I recommend hitching up your sense of adventure and heading inland for a campsite in the Superior National Forest.
-To camp the North Shore this is the weekend you need a copy of my book, Camping the North Shore: A Guide to the 23 best campgrounds in Minnesota’s spectacular Lake Superior region.
+We recommend hitching up your sense of adventure and heading inland from Highway 61 for a campsite in the Superior National Forest.
+And bring along a copy of Camping the North Shore for complete information on where to go, how to get there, and the best campsite once you’ve arrived.
 (Or check out this page for a list of retailers where you can pick up a copy on your way north.)
-You’ll find detailed directions and descriptions for lovely campgrounds such as Crescent Lake, Two Island Lake, and Temperance River.
-If you’re willing to go off the beaten path, you’ll find free rustic campgrounds along trout streams, on the edge of the BWCA.
+You’ll find detailed directions and descriptions for lovely campgrounds such as Crescent Lake, Two Island Lake, and Temperance River National Forest (not to be confused with Temperance River State Park campground).

 Add your thoughts, or comment via facebook …